jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_01.md

 1. Use the icon (top right) to launch a **Cloud Shell** session.
 Alternately, navigate directly to `https://shell.azure.com`.

 1. Be sure to select **Bash**.
-If necessary, configure the shell storage.
+Select the subscription Azure Subscription 1 ( the only one available ) and select apply.

 1. Run the following command to create a virtual machine.
 When prompted, provide a username and password for the VM.
 While you wait check out the [az vm create](https://learn.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-create) command reference for all the parameters associated with creating a virtual machine.